 Throughout his career, Dr. Goolishian has received several awards including the national award for outstanding research during residency training from the Society of Critical Care Medicine and he has several publications related to his research in both basic science and medical devices.

 Dr. Goolishian also holds a Black Belt in Six Sigma process improvement from the Aveta Business Institute.

 Susan Thorpe, R.N.

-Ms. Thorpe is registered nurse whose compassion and caring led her to become a strong, tireless advocate for patient safety.
-Currently she works for the University of Utah Dialysis Center in Cedar City, UT.
-Prior to this, Ms. Thorpe spent many years working at the Intermountain Healthcare Hospital in St. George, Utah where she worked in the Orthopaedic unit.
+Ms. Thorpe is a registered nurse whose compassion and caring led her to become a strong, tireless advocate for patient safety.
+Currently she works Utah’s Intermountain Healthcare in the St. George Regional Hospital and spent many years working in the Orthopaedic unit.
 There she provided post-surgical care for joint replacement and spine surgery patients.
+Prior to that she worked in the cardiovascular and oncology units.
 Ms. Thorpe graduated from Dixie State University in St. George, UT with an Associate of Science in Nursing, after which she became a Registered Nurse.